JosiSol/JosiSol/README.md

 ## 🕒 Front-End Developer -- In Progress

 ### About Me
-- 🎓 Third-year Computer Science student at Addis Ababa University
+- 🎓 Computer Science student at Addis Ababa University
-- 🏆 Passionate about **Game Development, Problem-Solving, and Building Applications**
+- 🏆 Passionate about **Game Development, Problem-Solving, and Front-end Development**
 - 💻 Actively solving **Data Structures & Algorithms** challenges on **LeetCode** and **Codeforces**

 ---